Talib Al Mamari: International reaction

-Release
+Later career

-Al Mamari was released from Sama'il prison near Muscat, the capital of Oman on the 4th of May, 2016 on a royal pardon from the late Sultan Qaboos.
+Al Mamari was released from Sama'il prison near Muscat, the capital of Oman on 4 May 2016 on a royal pardon from the late Sultan Qaboos.
+In March 2022, Al Mamari publicly requested a meeting with Sultan Haitham bin Tariq through a post on Twitter saying that there were "facts that need to be presented transparently and sincerely."

+In 2023, Al Mamari stated on X (formerly Twitter) that he had been unable to obtain employment and alleged that he was effectively being prevented from working because of his previous imprisonment since his release from prison, claiming that prospective employers had cited “higher orders” when rejecting his applications.
+He also alleged that his curriculum vitae had been discarded or withheld from hiring committees at some institutions, which he attributed to his previous imprisonment and political activism.

 Awards

-On the 8th of December, 2015, while he was still imprisoned, Al Mamari received Alkarama, a Geneva-based human rights organisation's 2015 Award for Human Rights Defenders in the Arab World, in recognition of his significant work defending human rights in the country.
-Alkarama stated, "His nomination honours Al Mamari's courage speaking up for the Omani civil society before the Parliament and reminding both the government and petrochemical companies of their obligations."
-Mourad Dhina, Executive Director at Alkarama, stated:
+On 8 December 2015 while he was still imprisoned, Al Mamari received Alkarama, a Geneva-based human rights organisation's 2015 Award for Human Rights Defenders in the Arab World.
+Mourad Dhina, executive director at Alkarama, stated:

-"Talib Al Mamari is a prisoner of conscience and a courageous human rights defender.
+Talib Al Mamari is a prisoner of conscience and a courageous human rights defender.
 By his unwavering non-violent fight against harmful environmental policies in Oman, he has become a model in the region as a dedicated militant who is genuinely close to the citizens' concerns.
-Alkarama is proud to honour him."
+Alkarama is proud to honour him.

+The award was presented in Geneva on 8 December 2015, with Swiss politician Ueli Leuenberger accepting it on Al Mamari’s behalf.